qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/resolution.rst

 As an example, assume the following medium resolution image is part of your project's resources:
 ``source/resource/<APP_NAME>/icon/image.png``

 The "resolution" of an image is given by the total amount of pixels available in each dimension.
-Lets say ``ìmage.png```is 200 x 100 pixels.
+Lets say ``image.png`` is 200 x 100 pixels.
 In your image processing tool (e.g. Photoshop) take the original, high-quality sources that you created the regular image from.
 Now create a high-resolution version.
 Optimized for app scale 200% its resolution would become 400 x 200 pixels.
 Save that larger image as ``image@2x.png``.
 Do so for any scales and images you like to support.
 That's it.

 Remember that not just the device pixel ratio determines the effective app scale.
 If device pixel ratio returns ``1.5`` but your font scale  is ``2``, then the best image resolution would be ``3x``.
 The application would try to display the resource ``image@3x.png``.